The Geometry of Uniqueness, Sparsity and Clustering in Penalized Estimation: Pattern selection properties

-The geometric considerations around Theorems~\ref{thm:uni-pen} and \ref{thm:uni-BP} can also provide insights on the model selection aspects of the method under consideration.
-The keystone is to associate a model with face of the polytope $B^*$, the unit ball of the dual norm.
-For LASSO and BP in Section~\ref{subsec:sparse_lassoBP}, we exploit the fact that each face of the unit cube corresponds to a sign vector and show that the faces intersected by the row span of $X$ provide the accessible sign vectors for these estimators.
-We take a similar, but more sophisticated approach for SLOPE in Section \ref{subsec:sparse_slope} where the models we consider also carry information about the clustering phenomenon of the method.
+The geometric considerations around Theorems~\ref{thm:uni-pen} and \ref{thm:uni-BP} can also provide insights on the pattern selection aspects of the method under consideration.
+The keystone is to associate a pattern with a face of the polytope $B^*$, the unit ball of the dual norm.
+For LASSO and BP, we exploit the fact that each face of the unit cube corresponds to a sign vector and show that the faces intersected by the row span of $X$ provide the accessible sign vectors for these estimators, see Appendix~\ref{app:LASSO_BP}.
+We take a similar, but more sophisticated approach for SLOPE in Section \ref{subsec:sparse-SLOPE} where the patterns we consider also carry information about the clustering phenomenon of the method.

-In Section~\ref{subsec:sparse_nullpolytope}, we take a different angle and characterize the SLOPE null polytope and its connection to the sparsity and clustering property of this method.
-For the LASSO, it is known that the estimation residuals are the projection of $y$ onto the LASSO null polytope.
+In Section~\ref{subsec:sparse_nullpolytope}, we take a different angle and characterize the SLOPE null polyhedron and its connection to the sparsity and clustering property of this method.
+For the LASSO, it is known that the estimation residuals are the projection of $y$ onto the LASSO null polyhedron.
 We also further generalize this fact to arbitrary norm-penalized least-squares estimation.